 Some day trips even include a cruise of the Gulf Islands to look for whales and dolphins.

-If you prefer just to visit Victoria, British Columbia’s capital, then click here for tour information.
+If you prefer to visit Victoria, British Columbia’s capital, click here for tour information.

 - 4 hour City Tour – All the best Downtown Vancouver BC tourist attractions including Stanley Park, Gastown, Chinatown and more.